 Janet Jackson is an all-time great entertainer who had fantastic baby hair when she played Penny on “Good Times.”
-Amber’s a big fan, so yesterday I took her to see Ms. Jackson (if you’re nasty) live at Cincinnati’s Riverbend Music Center.
+Amber’s a big fan, so yesterday I took her to see Ms. Jackson (if you’re nasty) live in Cincinnati.
 The tickets, which I bought while scrambling for a gift the day before Mother’s Day, were only $40 each.
 Granted, this was for lawn seating in 85 degree weather, but hey…that’s still a good deal to see an iconic singer with close to 30 top 10 hits.

 But, to be honest, my expectations were not that high.
 Janet’s 52, which is like 80 in pop music years.
 For comparison’s sake, Bobby Brown is 49.
 Can you imagine seeing Bobby Brown in concert three years from now, drumsticks of cocaine fried chicken falling out his baggy pants pocket as he does an arthritic version of the running man?
 Nope.
 Me either.
 But Janet looked and performed like she was still in her 20s.
 Her voice, which has always been more pleasant than powerful, was still there and didn’t sound labored as she simultaneously sang and popped that lil’ booty.